quantumscience/books/docs/02-DataWangler/chapte02-rprimer.md

 ---

 # R Primer
 Basics of R. Programming with statistical analysis.
+Advantages of R. Special commands and data processing.
 - using R Studio
 - using Jupyter
 - data processing